 Since light RH staus are still allowed by the collider constraints, we study their impact on the relic density of the Bino-like LSP that we have studied so far.
 We observe that for lighter Higgsinos, the couplings $g_{Z\tilde{\chi}_1^0\tilde{\chi}_1^0}$ and $g_{h\tilde{\chi}_1^0\tilde{\chi}_1^0}$ are larger, therefore, we do not expect a large effect from lighter RH staus.
 For heavier Higgsinos, say having $|\mu|=1$\,TeV, these coupling have small values due to reduced Higgsino components in the lightest neutralino, and the effect of light RH stau becomes important.
 To demonstrate this, Fig.\,\ref{fig:stau_fracrelic} shows the fraction of change in the relic density of the LSP DM with and without light RH staus for varying masses of the lightest stau for both positive ({\it left}) and negative ({\it right}) $\mu$, with the Higgsino mass parameter having a value of 1\,TeV in the $h$ funnel.
 We observe that the sign of $\mu$ does not play a significant role, and light staus of 100\,GeV can reduce the relic density by 30-40\%.

 To maximize the effect of a light stau, we fix $M_{\tilde{e}_{3R}}=85$\,GeV corresponding to $M_{\tilde{\tau}_1}=90$-$95$\,GeV, a value above the LEP bound\,\cite{LEP:stau,ALEPH:2001oot,ALEPH:2003acj,DELPHI:2003uqw,L3:2003fyi,OPAL:2003nhx}.
 We then redo the scan to examine the impact of adding the light stau on the parameter space of the light neutralino thermal dark matter.
-Fig.\,\ref{fig:stau_DD_result} shows the allowed parameter space with the \textbf{``After LZ''} set of cuts in the $\sigma_{SI}\times\xi-M_{\tilde{\chi}_1^0}$ plane for $\mu>0$ We find that the light staus reduce the relic density and therefore, brings down the scaled SI DD cross-sections, thereby allowing a small region of parameter space in the $Z$ funnel and extending the allowed region in the $h$ funnel further down, both of which are within the reach of the LZ 1000 days projection.
+Fig.\,\ref{fig:stau_DD_result} shows the allowed parameter space with the \textbf{``After LZ''} set of cuts in the $\sigma_{SI}\times\xi-M_{\tilde{\chi}_1^0}$ plane for $\mu>0$.
+We observe that the light stau reduces the relic density and lowers the scaled SI DD cross-sections, allowing a small region of parameter space in the $Z$ funnel.
+It also extends the allowed region in the $h$ funnel to lower cross sections.
+Both the $Z$ and $h$ funnels are within the reach of the LZ projected sensitivity with 1000 days of data.

 Our analysis is for a 100\% branching fraction of Higgsinos to the $WZ$ final state.
 Experimental collaborations also quote their exclusion boundaries assuming 100\% branching to a specific final state and a particular mass hierarchy.
 The prospects of the presence of other light SUSY particles might also affect the collider constraints on Higgsinos, if the latter decay into the former with significant branching fractions.
 One such possibility which we mention in our paper is the presence of light staus having masses between the Bino-like LSP and Higgsinos, which are still allowed by the searches at LHC\,\cite{ATLAS:2019gti} (also see Fig.\,\ref{fig:stau_smod} in Appendix\,\ref{app:stau_smod}).